mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-The game engine is a major risk that should be addressed as well.
+A real-time game engine is another major risk that should be addressed.
-The core of a game engine is a game loop.
+The core of any simulation or game engine is a game loop.
 We can use this interactive loop to test parts of our game as we write it.
 First, let's test circle drawing.